riyadhar8/2048-Game/README.md

 # 2048-Game
-2048 Game with backtracking and hint feature implemented using Python
+2048 Game with backtracking and hint feature implemented using Python.

 ## How to use
 This is a terminal based game.
-It can be simulated by running: python3 2048game.py on the terminal.
+It can be simulated by running:
+`python3 2048game.py`
+on the terminal.

 It has the following functions: